 If you’re planning to buy a luxury condo in New York, your expectations should naturally be higher.
-After all, you will be paying a great amount of money for the kind of living that only luxury condos can provide.
-You will also need to be a bit more discerning because you could be buying a luxury condo that may give you headaches in the future.
-To avoid investing in the wrong New York property, here are 8 signs that you need to consider.
+After all, you will be paying a great amount of money for the living that only luxury condos can provide.
+You will also need to be a bit more discerning because you could be buying the wrong luxury condo that may give you headaches in the future.
+To avoid investing in the wrong New York apartment, here are eight signs that you need to consider.

 Table of Contents